Charcuterie & Cheese: Austin’s Best

 Parking: free private lots at front and rear entrances of restaurant.

 Specials: food and drink happy hour (varies daily) offered throughout entire restaurant, including bar, Tuesday – Thursday 5-6:30PM typically with three discounted appetizer choices, [always] 17$ Cold Meat Board (usually 24$), and 4-5$ wines by the glass and 3$ beers.
 [Menu and prices subject to change; some menu items change daily]

 Hudson’s Hill Country (in the same location as prior iconic Hudson’s on the Bend) is up and running with gusto.
 Their “Tradition Refined” menu is reflected in the wild game dishes, regional, farm-to-table, and sustainable fare they offer, including a delectable and beautifully presented charcuterie and cheese board (available daily for 18$; offerings vary).
-Only about a 30 minute scenic drive to the pretty Lake Travis Hill Country area, Hudson’s is truly great place for a stellar dining experience or even just for a delightful happy hour (Duck Diablos on the menu…yum!).
+Only about a 30 minute scenic drive to the pretty Lake Travis Hill Country area, Hudson’s is truly great place for a stellar dining experience or even just for a delightful happy hour.

 Parking: free private lot.